keeganosler/brewpunk-beerfinder/README.md

 # BrewpunkBeerfinder

-This project utilzes the [Punk API](https://punkapi.com/documentation/v2) to allow a user to find and view different beers using different filters and functions.
+This project utilizes the [Punk API](https://punkapi.com/documentation/v2) to allow a user to find and view different beers using different filters and functions.
 This is just for fun and not meant to be practical :)

 --------------------------